cdunham1989/bank/README.md

 When initially creating the app I planned to store an array of transactions inside the account object.
 But when it came to creating this object it felt that this should be handled by more of a controller class such as a Bank.
 At this point I decided to break a new object out of the account 'class' within which I could keep a log of the transactions related to the account.

+I then began to add in the basic functionality for crediting and debiting the account.
+Bringing in functionality to work against edge cases.
+At this point I added context sections for debit and credit to the account spec file to make them more readable.

 ## Running the app locally

 * Clone the repository